topher2025/CipherMaster/README.md

     $ caesar Have fun with this!! -4e lezi jyr amxl xlmw!!

- ## Clear
-  Clears the console

- ## Help
-  Gives a list of all commands
-  When used with a specific comand it explains arguments for that function

-  ---Example---

-    $ help quit
-    Quits the program

  ## Polibius
   Encodes using a 5x5 square
   The order input can take 1 (xy) or 0 (yx)